joeycarter/website/content/post/dundas-street.md

 Some 68 km of road bear the name "Dundas Street" in one form or another in the Greater Toronto Area, from Kingston Rd in the East to Highway 6 in the West, with roughly 23 km within the city of Toronto limits.
 A small stretch is also found in the town of Dundas, ON, just outside Hamilton.
 The street, and the town, are named after Henry Dundas (1742-1811), a Scottish politician who was a [significant player in the delay of the abolition of the transatlantic slave trade](http://eprints.gla.ac.uk/240875/).
-Dundas was friends with John Graves Simcoe, Lieutenant Governor of Upper Canada, who named the town of Dundas after him, and eventually [the street leading to Dundas, ON was named accordingly by Simcoe in 1793](https://www.toronto.ca/legdocs/mmis/2020/ex/bgrd/backgroundfile-156448.pdf).
+Dundas was friends with John Graves Simcoe, Lieutenant Governor of Upper Canada, who named the town of Dundas after him, and eventually [the street leading to Dundas, ON as well in 1793](https://www.toronto.ca/legdocs/mmis/2020/ex/bgrd/backgroundfile-156448.pdf).

 Henry Dundas's actions are deplorable and not deserving of commemoration.
-However, the city's decision to expunge the name "Dundas" from our streets falls short in how it is using public funds and resources to address the problem of systemic racism in our society.
+However, the city's decision to expunge the name "Dundas" from our streets and public spaces is misguided in how it is using public funds and resources to address the problem of systemic racism in our city.
 Changing a name is easy on paper and on maps, but in practice it is an immense and expensive undertaking for a street as long and as engrained in the city's landscape as Dundas Street.
-Changing the name would involve removing the current street signs, printing and mounting new signs bearing the new name, changing public transit signage, and local businesses having to change their addresses.
+Changing the name would involve removing the current street signs, printing and mounting new signs bearing the new name, changing public transit signage, and local businesses—already battered by the COVID-19 pandemic—having to change their addresses.
 [The total cost is expected to be in the range of $5.1 million to $6.3 million over two years](https://www.cbc.ca/news/canada/toronto/toronto-renaming-dundas-street-1.6103260).
 When you consider other Toronto streets that bear the names of slave-owners, William Jarvis for example, the price tag inflates even more.
 I have lived in Toronto since 2016, and plan to live here for the foreseeable future, so I and other Torontonians have a vested interest in how the city spends public funds.